 Yes, we got pregnant on the first try.
 Twice.

-In this post, we’re going to share what we (well, mostly Courtney) did to conceive our daughter (+ then our son) on the first try.
+In this post, we’re sharing what we (well, mostly Courtney) did to conceive our daughter (+ then our son) on the first try.
 The results are our own + we’re sharing this to encourage hopeful parents that organic, non-invasive fertility methods can work.